MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 The carbon footprint of your cluster will be decisive in many projects.

-Our first standard recommendation is the [Cloud-Carbon-Footprint-Tool](../analysis/overview_guide_existing_measurement_tools.md#cloud-carbon-footprint-tool-by-thoughtworks).
+Our first standard recommendation is the [Cloud-Carbon-Footprint-Tool](https://www.cloudcarbonfootprint.org/docs/methodology) by Thoughtworks.

-Currently, we only have a recommendation and [step-by-step](TODO link to set up doc) guide for Azure hosted projects, but the recommended tool also works for AWS and Google cloud, you just have to put a bit more work into setting it up.
+Currently, we only have a recommendation and [step-by-step](TODO link to set up doc) guide for Azure hosted projects, but the recommended tool also works for AWS and Google cloud, it even has [dedicated ways to deploy](https://www.cloudcarbonfootprint.org/docs/deploying) on those services, unlike for Azure.

 Note some important things:
 - Like all available tools, the CCF does only provide an estimation